siddMahen/npp/README.md

 ## Tests:

-To run the tests:
+To run the tests, install `vows` using npm or install `npp` with the `--dev` key:

-	//TODO: write tests!
+	npm install vows

+or

+	npm install npp --dev

 ## Example: